alexgriffithsdev/actionit/README.md

 ### Feature requests

 Feel free to suggest any features/improvements that you would consider useful for interacting with functions via natural language.
-I will look at implementing any requests ASAP.
+I will look at implementing any requests ASAP!